Dhruv-2007/Project-21/README.md

-# Project-21
+# p5.play-boilerplate
+Boiler plate for p5.play

-Check console tab for-
+Check Console tab for speed, weight and deformation.
-1. Bullet Speed
-2. Bullet Weight
-3. Thickness of the wall
-4. Damage done